 - A core course unit or a component (theory/practical) with grade below 'C-' must resit.
-English Language I and II with grade below 'C', auxiliary course units other than English Language I and II with grade below 'D+' and industrial training course unit with grade below 'C' must also resit. - The students who failed to appear for an End Semester Examination are requested to appear for such examination at the next earliest opportunity and it will be considered as resit. - The students (staying in the hostel) who are unable to appear for an End-semester Examination of a course unit or a component of a course unit on the medical grounds during the examination period he/she should report to the University medical officer (UMO) and obtain a medical certificate from the UMO.
-If the student staying outside in Vavuniya and unable to appear for an End-semester Examination of a course unit or a component of a course unit on the medical grounds during the examination period he/she should then he/she should obtain the government medical certificate and certified by the UMO.
-If a student fall ill before the commencement of examination, then he/she should obtain the medical certificate from the medical officer practicing at his/her hometown and certified by UMO.
-In all the above circumstances, the Medical certificate recommended by the University medical officer should be submitted to the Deputy Registrar/Examination within 14 days of the conclusion of the examination.
-In these circumstances the candidate may be allowed as a proper candidate for the course unit or the component of the course unit when the examination held next based on the recommendation of the Faculty board and with the approval of the Senate. - For students resitting the End Semester Examination of a course unit or a component of a course unit, the marks obtained for In-Course Assessments at their first attempt is used to determine the Grade for that course unit or component. - Students will not be allowed to resit the In-Course Assessments of any course unit or component of a course unit.
+English Language I and II with grade below 'C', auxiliary course units other than English Language I and II with grade below 'D+' and industrial training course unit with grade below 'C' must also resit. - The students who failed to appear for an End Semester Examination are requested to appear for such examination at the next earliest opportunity and it will be considered as resit. - The students who failed to appear for an End Semester Examination of a course unit or a component of a course unit on medical ground are requested to submit a medical certificate to Assistant Registrar of the Faculty, certified by the University medical officer, within 14 days from the last date of the examination.
+In these circumstances the candidate may be allowed as a proper candidate for the course unit or the component of the course unit when the examination is held next based on the recommendation of the Committee for Medical Certificate & Mercy Chance (CMCMC) and with the approval of the Senate. - For students resitting the End-semester Examination of a course unit, the marks obtained for In-course Assessment examination at their first attempt is used to determine the Final Grade for that course unit. - For students resitting the End Semester Examination of a course unit or a component of a course unit, the marks obtained for In-Course Assessments at their first attempt is used to determine the Grade for that course unit or component. - Students will not be allowed to resit the In-Course Assessments of any course unit or component of a course unit.
 If a student is unable to sit for an In-Course Assessment for valid reasons, he/she shall inform to the lecturer in-charge at the earliest possible and make necessary arrangement to conduct the particular In-Course Assessment.
-No such opportunity shall be given after the completion of the End Semester Examination of that particular course unit or component. - A candidate fails to sit the examination without giving valid reasons acceptable by the Faculty Board and the Senate, he/she shall be considered as forfeiting a chance to sit that examination and will be given the grade 'E' for the end of course examination of that course unit. - The highest grade that could be awarded for resitting a course unit is 'C'.
+No such opportunity shall be given after the completion of the End Semester Examination of that particular course unit or component. - A candidate fails to sit the examination without giving valid reasons acceptable by the Faculty Board and the Senate, he/she shall be considered as forfeiting a chance to sit that examination and will be given the grade 'E' for the end of course examination of that course unit. - The highest grade that could be awarded for resitting a course unit is 'C'. - A student who obtained a grade 'C-' for a course unit may resit the end semester examination of that course unit or a component of that course unit in order to improve his/her grade.
+If a student obtained a lower grade while resitting a course unit or a component of a course unit, he/she is entitled to keep the previous grade.